-- Children who are at risk of harm may be kept from school in order to cover up abuse, or may not be attending school due to neglect.
-If a child is missing school and there are concerns about their safety or welfare, staff must follow child protection procedures and make a referral to CSSW as appropriate.
+- Children who are at risk of harm may be kept from school in order to cover up abuse or may not be attending school due to neglect.
+If a child is missing or absent school and there are concerns about their safety or welfare, staff must follow child protection procedures and make a referral to CSFH as appropriate.
 Staff can seek advice from the MASH team on a "no names" basis if they are unsure about what action to take. - Children from overseas may have been trafficked into the UK for the purposes of exploitation and modern slavery, for example for domestic servitude, forced labour or benefit fraud.
 In these cases, the child will be enrolled at the school for a short time before disappearing, having been moved on for exploitation.
 Camden's schools and Camden's Schools Admissions team should be aware of any adult who is seeking a school place for a child for whom they are not a close relative.
 For further guidance, please see the CSCP guidance on safeguarding trafficked children.

-- Schools should also be aware that young girls may be taken out of school for the purposes of Female Genital Mutilation (FGM) or forced marriage.
+Child Trafficking and Modern Slavery Camden Safeguarding Children Partnership CSCP - Schools should also be aware that young girls may be taken out of school for the purposes of Female Genital Mutilation (FGM) or forced marriage.
 Schools should be vigilant to families taking extended holidays abroad, or failing to return from holiday, especially where an older sibling is thought to have experienced FGM or forced marriage.
-For further details, please see government guidance available on the CSCP website. - Young people who regularly miss school are vulnerable to extra-familial harm and exploitation.
+For further details, please see government guidance for schools.
+PDF FGM Schools Guidance 18.06.2019 (cscp.org.uk) - Young people who go missing or are regularly absent from school are vulnerable to extra-familial harm and exploitation.
 Pupil absence may also be an indicator that a young person is already at risk or being exploited.
 Schools should be aware of young people who regularly do not attend and also those who go missing from school during the course of the school day.
-Schools should also be vigilant to exploiters targeting schools and collate and report any evidence of young people getting into cars with older teens or unknown adults.
-For further information, please see the CSCP guidance on CSE and modern slavery and trafficking. - Children may not be attending school because they have run away from home or care and may be at risk whilst away.
+Schools should also be vigilant to exploiters targeting schools and collate and report any evidence of young people getting into cars with older teens or unknown adults. - Children may be absent from school because they have run away from home or care and may be at risk whilst away.
 It is important that schools are aware of pupils who may have run away, particularly children who may have run away from home but not been reported missing by parents.
-For further information on the role of schools, children's centres and education staff, please see the CSCP missing children protocol. - Some children may be taken out of school because parents wish to home educate.
+For further information on the role of schools, children's centres and education staff, please see the CSCP Missing children protocol.
+CSCB missing protocol (cscp.org.uk)

+- Some children may be taken out of school because parents wish to home educate.
 Parents have a right to home educate but where schools have concerns about the safety and welfare of a child who is about to be removed for home schooling, a referral should be made to the MASH team and a discussion held with the PAS to ensure contact is made with the family. - Although in many schools it is difficult for pupils to leave the school building during the school day, schools need to be aware of instances where pupils are regularly absenting themselves from schooling during this time and take appropriate action to monitor post-registration truancy.
 Cases should be discussed with a key member of staff in school such as the Pastoral Support Lead, Head of Year or designated safeguarding lead.
 An action plan put in place to ensure that staff report any absence and these are followed up by an agreed lead professional.